Off to South Korea!

 Walked back to the hotel and found a place to get some lunch/dinner.
 Strolled around this mall in Myeongdong for a bit.
 Jeff has been in pursuit of forest green Adidas Gazelles or Sambas or… something like that.
 But it’s a pursuit we’ve been on around the world.
 We’ve seen some things close to them, but have never found them.
 He had a pair in Belgium when he was a teenager and, ever since, he’s been looking for another pair just like them.

-Tomorrow, another sightseeing day downtown.
-This will take us a little more off-the-beaten-path and around Seoul than our first day, so looking forward to it.
+Tomorrow, more sightseeing in downtown Seoul.
+This will take us a little more off-the-beaten-path than our first day, so looking forward to it.
+And, I’d say visiting the DMZ was one of our more interesting tours.